heyoka/dfs/README.md

 # Status
 Feature Complete, still more test to add

-# Notable Differences from TICKscript
+# Features and Notable Differences from TICKscript
  * For Declarations the keyword 'def' is used instead of 'var'
  * Erlang-Style comments with '%'
  * Regular Expressions start and end with '?'
  * Built-In Functions (math, erlang and custom modules)

+ * every Declaration can be overridden (includes lists and lambdas) for template usage

 # Examples
 Declaration (String Value)